jordanmoore753/Points/README.md

 ```
 ### POST `/users/1/deduct`

 This endpoint allows you to deduct points from the user.
-There is only one required field in the JSON: `points`, and this should be an integer.
+There is only one required field in the JSON: `amount`, and this should be an integer.

 An example request using Case 3: